artikcloud/artikcloud-swift/README.md

 ![CocoaPods](https://img.shields.io/badge/CocoaPods-1.1-green.svg)
 ![Platforms](https://img.shields.io/badge/platforms-macOS%20%7C%20iOS%20%7C%20watchOS%20%7C%20tvOS-lightgrey.svg)

-ARTIK Cloud is an open data exchange platform for the Internet of Things (IoT).
+This SDK helps you connect your iOS, tvOS, watchOS, and macOS applications to ARTIK cloud services.
+It exposes a number of methods to easily execute REST and WebSockets calls to ARTIK cloud services.

 ## Specifications

-Connect with ARTIK Cloud and handle its response asynchronously
+Connect with ARTIK cloud services and handle its response asynchronously.
 ```swift
 DevicesAPI.get(id: "example-id").then { device -> Void in
     if device.isSharable() {